minhducnguyen26/RoeRivr/README.md

-There are three datasets in this ./database/datasets/:
+There are three datasets in the directory ./database/datasets/:

 -   amazon_dataset.csv
 -   best_sellers_dataset.csv